-GRANT FROM THE OKLAHOMA STATE DEPARTMENT OF EDUCATION ("SDE") - OETA received a second grant from SDE for FY16 in the amount of \$350,000.
+GRANT FROM THE OKLAHOMA STATE DEPARTMENT OF EDUCATION ("SDE") - OETA received a grant from SDE for FY17 in the amount of \$350,000.
+This is the third year OETA received this grant.
 This grant will be used by the Educational Outreach Department to grow the Ready to Learn project.
 This project is a community-based early childhood literacy and math program that focuses efforts on preparing Oklahoma children for future school success.